astro-ryancamilleri/astro-ryancamilleri.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Combining Type Ia supernovae with complementary probes to constrain cosmic expansion and dark energy.
+Combining type Ia supernovae with complementary probes to constrain cosmic expansion and dark energy.